-Students must complete a minimum of 12 credits from the following courses:
+Students must complete a minimum of 12 credits from the following courses: DEDITO

-1. Both of the following courses (5 credits): NEU 840 Social, Cognitive, and Affective Neuroscience 3 NEU 892 Special Topics in Neuroscience and the Law 2 2.
-The fo llowing course (2 credits): NEU 848 Foundations of Law and Legal Research 2 Stude nts who have completed at least one year of law school are not re- quired to com plete this requirement for the certificate.
-3. At leas st 5 to 7 7 credits from the following courses: NEU 842 Neuroethics 3 NEU 843 Methods for Assessing the Nervous System 2 NEU 844 The Science and Ethics of Brain Interventions 2 NEU 845 Neuroscience of Drug Use and Human Disorders 3
+CREDITS 1.
+Both o f the fo llowing courses (5 credits): NEU 840 Social, Cognitive, and Affective Neuroscience 3 NEU 892 Special Topics in Neuroscience and the Law 2 2.
+The fo llowing course (2 credits): NEU 848 Ŭ Foundations of Law and Legal Research 2 Studer have completed at least one year of law school are not re- auired to com plete this requirement for the certificate.
+3. At leas st 5 to 7 credits from the following courses: NEU 842 Neuroethics 3 NEU 843 Methods for Assessing the Nervous System.
+2 NEU 844 The Science and Ethics of Brain Interventions 2 NEU 845 Neuroscience of Drug Use and Human Disorders 3 0